What’s so famous about Gobi?

 Does the Gobi Desert get rain?

-Where is located the Gobi Desert?
+Where is the Gobi Desert located?

 I’ll also share some photos of the beautiful Mongolian landscape.
 So if you’re ready, let’s explore Mongolia!
 If you interested in traveling Mongolia i am here for you.